Table of Contents

 Preview and test your booking pages

 Your booking page is what people will see when you send them your Calendly link.
-Let’s see what that looks like!
+You can preview your booking page right from the Event Type editor!

 Use the Troubleshooting tool to see what’s blocking bookings

 Sometimes your schedule shows you’re unavailable at a certain date and/or time when you’re actually free.
-If you notice any incorrect time slots, use the Troubleshooting tool at the bottom of the page to understand which settings are affecting when you’re free to schedule.
+If you notice any incorrect time slots, use the Troubleshoot tool at the bottom of the Event Type preview to understand which settings are affecting when you’re free to schedule.

 For more details on troubleshooting availability, check out this help center article.